Orion Apex 127mm Mak-Cassegrain Review: Now Discontinued

 As it is sold primarily as a spotting scope and not an astronomical telescope for some reason, the Apex 127 is supplied with a 45-degree erecting prism diagonal.
 Not only is the 45-degree angled design rather uncomfortable for astronomical use, but the cheap erecting design results in scattering and light loss.
 You really should replace it with a 90-degree prism or dielectric mirror star diagonal if you plan on using the Apex 127 for any astronomical viewing.

-The Apex 127 comes with one eyepiece: A 25mm Sirius Plossl providing approximately 60x (the moving-mirror focusing system results in a slight deviation from the advertised focal length of the telescope depending on what diagonal/eyepiece combination you use).
-This is fine for low-medium power, but a 32mm or 40mm Plossl eyepiece would probably be better for the lowest-power use and you’ll want at least a couple short focal length eyepieces for high power, where the Apex 127 really excels.
+The Apex 127 comes with one eyepiece: a 25 mm Sirius Plossl providing approximately 60x (the moving-mirror focusing system results in a slight deviation from the advertised focal length of the telescope depending on what diagonal/eyepiece combination you use).
+This is fine for low-medium power, but a 32 mm or 40mm Plossl eyepiece would probably be better for the lowest-power use, and you’ll want at least a couple short focal length eyepieces for high power, where the Apex 127 really excels.

 Lastly, the Apex 127 includes a nice soft carrying case for transporting it, a convenient additional touch.
-The case has just enough room for you to stow a few additional small accessories such as a diagonal, finderscope, and eyepieces, and it’s strong enough to withstand a fair amount of use.
+The case has just enough room for you to stow a few additional small accessories, such as a diagonal, finderscope, and eyepieces, and it’s strong enough to withstand a fair amount of use.

 Astrophotography Capabilities Reviewed

 The StarMax’s f/12.5 focal ratio doesn’t really lend itself well to astrophotography.
-A few of my friends and acquaintances have actually done some impressive pictures of the Orion Nebula and some other bright targets with this telescope, but it required an extremely heavy-duty mount and accurate autoguiding in addition to very long exposure times – a fast Newtonian or ED refractor is much, much better for deep-sky astrophotography.
+A few of my friends and acquaintances have actually taken some impressive pictures of the Orion Nebula and some other bright targets with this telescope, but it required an extremely heavy-duty mount and accurate autoguiding in addition to very long exposure times – a fast Newtonian or ED refractor is much, much better for deep-sky astrophotography.

 The StarMax 127 does do a pretty good job for lunar and planetary astrophotography.
-With a 2x Barlow, a mount with motorized tracking, and a webcam-style CCD like the ZWO ASI120 or a Celestron NexImage series camera, you can get high-resolution images of the Moon and planets and amaze your friends and family, in addition to tracking planetary weather patterns and other phenomena.
+With a 2x Barlow, a mount with motorised tracking, and a webcam-style CCD like the ZWO ASI120 or a Celestron NexImage series camera, you can get high-resolution images of the Moon and planets and amaze your friends and family, in addition to tracking planetary weather patterns and other phenomena.

 Mounting Recommendations